m-menne/can-frame-manipulation/README.md

 ![Alt Text](can_frame_manipulation.gif)

 ## Overview
 This respository contains two implementations of a passive CAN controller for receiving and manipulating CAN frames using a microcontroller.
-This CAN controller allows the manipulation of on-going CAN traffic and thus testing the safety and robustness of controller area networks against malicious nodes.
+This CAN controller allows the manipulation of on-going CAN traffic and thus testing the security and robustness of controller area networks against malicious nodes.

 The basic functionality of the CAN controller is divided into a detection task, which receives and processes the current CAN frame in real time using a time-based approach, and an injection task, which manipulates the CRC checksum of the frame in the case of a CAN frame with the defined target ID and thus invalidates the frame.